SaloneJJ/FHT-Structures-ans-Sperner-Enumerations/README.md

 # Fractal Hyper-Tree Structures
-Collection of Python scripts for generating and computing on hyper-tree fractals.
+Collection of Python scripts for generating and computing on Fractal Hyper-Tree structures.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.22163671.svg)](https://doi.org/10.5281/zenodo.22163671)

 ## Overview and Key Features
-Fractal Hyper-Tree structure (FHT) is formally defined in the next section. </br>
+Fractal Hyper-Trees (FHT) are formally defined in the next section. </br>
 This collection of scripts performs various calculations on FHTs :</br>
 - The script "FHT_Enumeration_.ipynb" (v1.0.02) is used to generate and enumerate FHTs.
 It Computes exact recursive counts for structural hierarchies up to small-scale vertices.</br>
 - The script "FHT_Enumeration_and_symetry.ipynb" (v2.0.0) introduces isomorphism computation procedures (automorphism groups, invariant points and orbits). </br>